opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 (We have also added a shortcode in this plugin for those who do not use the Gutenberg editor.)

-2. Additionally, as of 1.3.0 we have added another block: 'PracticeBird QR Code'.
+2. Additionally, as of 1.3.0 we have added another block: 'OSMD QR Code'.
 This block allows you to deeplink your musicXML directly into our PracticeBird app via QR code, mobile icon, or both!

 ## OSMD Sheet Music Block Options
 The block has a number of options in the sidebar (Inspector Controls) described here.